 Our purpose is to help people become mentally sound, emotionally balanced, socially adjusted, physically well and spiritually alive.

-Cincinnati Challenge Ranch is a faith-based residential program for 18-40 year-old men and women struggling with drug addiction and other life-controlling issues.
+Cincinnati Challenge Ranch is a faith based, residential program, for men, ages18 and up, struggling with addiction and other life-controlling issues.

-Our disciplined educational programs are 7 to 9 months and are accredited with Honors through the Teen Challenge USA network.
+Our uniquely tailored educational program is 6+ months and is Honors accredited through the Adult & Teen Challenge USA network.

-Cincinnati Challenge Ranch is structured to meet the spiritual, mental and physical needs in the student’s lives.
-Our focus is less on treating symptoms and more on addressing the constraints in an individual’s life.
-Student’s go through intensive studies, receive their GED if necessary, participate in occupational therapy and receive life equipping skills along with job placement opportunities.
+Cincinnati Challenge Ranch is specifically positioned to meet the spiritual, mental and physical needs in the student’s lives through the Relational Discipleship process.
+Our focus is less on treating symptoms, forced discipline and rote obedience to rules and more on addressing the constraints in an individual’s life.
+Students go through intensive studies, receive their GED if necessary, participate in occupational therapy and receive life equipping skills along with job placement opportunities.

-Cincinnati Challenge Ranch, a 501 (c) (3) not for profit, is privately funded and derives its source of funding from the generosity of individuals, churches, businesses and program fees.
+Cincinnati Challenge Ranch, a 501 (c) (3) not for profit, is privately funded and derives its source of funding from the generosity of individuals, businesses, churches and program fees.

 Letter from the Director: